LC-Linkous/tinySA_python/README.md

 ```

 ### Connecting and Disconnecting the Device
- Show the process for initializing, opening the serial port, getting device info, and disconnecting
+ This example shows the process for initializing, opening the serial port, getting device info, and disconnecting.

 ```python